 You didn’t become a teacher to fundraise.

 Then what happened when you started your first teaching job?
 You found that in order to have access to the tools you need, fundraising absolutely became part of the job.

 The good news is that you aren’t alone.
 Teachers spend an average of $745 each year on their classrooms, with many spending over $1000.
 These funds shouldn’t have to come out of your pocket.

 At AdoptAClassroom.org, fundraising is one of our favorite subjects.
 It’s our job to tell engaging stories, interact with potential donors, and make them stick.
 So we have an idea.

 How about we teach you some of our tips, and you get back to teaching our students?

 The six chapters of our teacher backpack give advice on every step of crowdfunding your classroom.
-Check out our Teacher Fundraising 101 page to get started, or browse some of the blog posts below to get started.
+Check out our Fundraising Guide for Teachers to get started, or browse some of the blog posts below to get started.